-• If you have an interest in a partnership or S corporation that is involved in a farming business, your losses may be limited if the partnership accepted certain subsidies.
+Excess farm loss rules.
+If you have an interest in a partnership or S corporation that is involved in a farming business, your losses may be limited if the partnership or S corporation accepted certain subsidies.
 You will be notified on the Schedule K-1 if the partnership or S corporation received one of these subsidies.
-Use Worksheet 1 on the last page of these instructions to determine if you have an excess farm loss for the current vear.
+Use Worksheet 1 on the last page of these instructions to determine if you have an excess farm loss for the current year.
 See the Instructions for Schedule F for more details on how to complete the worksheet.
-If you had a loss from a partnership or S corporation that was not allowed last year because of the excess farm loss rules, see Line 27 later, for how to report it.

-If you have other farming businesses requiring you to file CAUTION Schedule F or any Schedule C activity of processing a farm commodity, use one of the worksheets in the Instructions for Schedule F instead of Worksheet 1 on the last page of these instructions.
+If you have other farming businesses requiring you to file CAUTION Schedule F or any Schedule C activity of processing a farm commodity, use one of the worksheets in the Instructions for Schedule F instead of Worksheet 1 on the last page of these instruc-